Contentify/Contentify/readme.md

 ### Contribution

-Create an issue right here on Github whenever you spot a bug.
+Create an issue right here on GitHub whenever you spot a bug.
 If you have a solution that fixes the bug, create a fork, commit your changes and then create a pull request.

 #### PHP Coding style